astronomer/docs/astro/cloud-ide/deploy-project.md

 ## Deploy a project from a Git repository to Astro

-Follow these steps to deploy to Astro whenever you merge commits to a `main` or a `dev` branch on your Git repository.
+Follow these steps to deploy to Astro whenever you merge commits to a `main` or a `dev` branch on the Git repository hosting your Astro Cloud IDE project.
 You can modify these steps and the workflow to deploy to any number of Deployments from any number of branches.

 :::caution